posva/2025-03-amsterdam-pinia-colada/slides.md

 - state has convenient accesses
 - ability to refresh, which doesn't fetch if the data is fresh
 - refetch
--->
+- on the surface, seems just like loading and error
+- but what makes it so special?
+- the key links them together
+- can be called in many places, still just one source of data -->

 ---